MichaelYock/cv/cv.md

 - Built inhouse SMS marketing tool with Node and Twilio API.<br>

-- Cut client hosting costs 10x by migrating from abandonware CMS to Wordpress.<br>
+- Cut client hosting costs 10x by migrating from abandonware CMS to JAMStack<br>

 - Implemented cryptocurrency payments on custom content platform using Coinbase.<br>